-- Java library: Use this to integrate PDFreactor directly into your Java applications. - Web Service: The PDFreactor Web Service is used by the wrapper APIs (PHP, .NET, Python, Ruby, Perl, Java, JavaScript and Node.js).
-It is also a RESTful service and thus can be used by any language utilizing the REST API. - · Command line: Use the PDFreactor command line web service client for direct integration into shell scripts.
+- Java library: Use this to integrate PDFreactor directly into your Java applications. - Web Service: The PDFreactor Web Service is used by clients (PHP1, .NET2, Python, Ruby, Perl, JavaScript, Node.js and Java).
+It is also a RESTful service and thus can be used by any language utilizing the REST API. - Command line: Use the PDFreactor command line application for direct integration into shell scripts.